JPinglia/Ethereum_Joint_Savings/README.md

 Using a Ethereum compatible blockchain we are tasked with building a smart contract that will automate financial processes.
 We are to create a joint savings account.

 # Technologies
-The program is written using Remix IDE, using solidity programing launguage.
+The program is written using Remix IDE, using Solidity programing launguage.

-solidity ^0.5.0
+Solidity ^0.5.0

 # Usage